Skip to content

 • Self address.

-Upon deployment, each smart function is allocated a unique tz1 address, akin to an IP address for the function.
+On deployment, each smart function is allocated a unique KT1 address, akin to an IP address for the function.
 Ledger.selfAddress contains the (self) address of the smart function.

 • Referer header.

-The "Referer" header contains the tz1 address of the account initiating the request to the smart function.
-This can be retrieved using request.headers.get("Referer").
+The "Referer" header contains the tz1 address of the account that sent the request to the smart function.
+This address can be retrieved using request.headers.get("Referer").

 • Ledger

-jstz maintains a persistent ledger of all accounts and their balances (in mutez).
+Jstz maintains a persistent ledger of all accounts and their balances (in mutez, or one-millionth of a tez).
 The Ledger API provides methods for transferring tez between accounts and querying account balances.

 • Key-Value store

-jstz maintains a persistent key-value store for each smart function, accessible through the Kv API.
+Jstz maintains a persistent key-value store for each smart function, accessible through the Kv API.
+This smart function logs the requests it gets in that key-value store.

 • SmartFunction API

 Smart functions can invoke other smart functions using fetch, similar to network requests in JavaScript.
-Additionally, new smart functions can be deployed by a smart function using the SmartFunction API.
+Additionally, smart functions can deploy other smart functions with the SmartFunction API.

 sh